 · View customer service as ongoing and adapt to changing needs.

-· Deliver predictive marketing messages, such as ‘leave now to catch the sale around the corner, and bring a brolly it’s going to rain, you left yours at home by the way’, due to smart products with embedded intelligence
+· Deliver predictive marketing messages, such as ‘Leave now to catch the sale around the corner.
+And bring a brolly because it’s going to rain.' due to smart products with embedded intelligence

-· Give piece of mind on how your new car’s build is progressing, receive messages literally as it moves through the factory
+· Give peace of mind on how your new car’s build is progressing, receive messages literally as it moves through the factory

-· Build and test protypes of new products for proper user feedback
+· Build and test protoypes of new products for proper user feedback

 · And loads more, think for yourself or build a model to do it for you…